Spain drops sedition charge against ex-Catalan leader

 Issued on:

-But the court maintained lesser charges of misuse of public funds and disobedience against Puigdemont, who lives in self-imposed exile in Belgium to avoid prosecution in Spain and holds a seat in the European Parliament.
+The move follows a reform of Spain's criminal code in December that abolished the offence of sedition and replaced it with the charge of public disorder, which carries softer penalties.

-The move follows a reform of Spain's criminal code in December that abolished the offence of sedition and replaced it with the charge of public disorder that carries softer penalties.
+But the court said in a statement that it would maintain lesser charges of misuse of public funds and disobedience against Puigdemont, who lives in self-imposed exile in Belgium to avoid prosecution in Spain and holds a seat in the European Parliament.

-The reform -- which was fiercely opposed by the right-wing opposition Popular Party (PP) -- also lowered the penalty for misuse of public funds.
+The reform, fiercely opposed by the right-wing opposition Popular Party (PP,) also lowered the penalty for misuse of public funds.

 Both offences were used against Catalan leaders who staged a 2017 independence referendum deemed illegal by the courts, followed by a unilateral declaration of independence for the wealthy northeast region.